 Katherine Ferrier is familiar to those who have spent any time at an AGOS event, but for those new to this forum, she is a poet, dancer, maker, teacher, curator, and community organizer.
 Her research grows out of a deep practice of paying poetic attention to the world, and lives in the intersecting communities of movers, makers, writers and activists.
 A self-taught quilter, she has improvisationally designed and constructed nearly 100 quilts, drawing on her studies, both formal and independent, of movement, poetics, painting and architecture, among other forms.
 She is the Director of the Medomak Fiberarts Retreat in Washington, Maine, and has recently expanded her fluency as a maker by embracing felting, weaving, and natural dyeing.
 She regularly teaches and performs throughout the US and abroad, and believes in patchwork as a radical practice of being patient, saying yes, and making space for everyone at the table.

 A veteran of the slow fashion movement, Amy DuFault is a sustainable fashion writer, consultant and Director of Communications at Pratt Institute's Brooklyn Fashion + Design Accelerator.
 Having spent the past 20+ years as a journalist (12 of which have been laser focused on sustainable fashion), with bylines in The Guardian, GOOD and other publications, Amy has morphed as a professional writer penning stories about sustainable fashion trends to a less embraced part of the industry focused on human rights, environmental protection and transparency.
-In addition to her writing, she has served as digital content director and consultant for natural dye guru Kathy Hattori of Botanical Colors for the past 4 years, and continues to work with brands looking to improve their ethical and sustainable benchmarks.
-Along with food writer Anna Brones of Comestible and environmental filmmaker Jenny Nichols, Amy launched the Food & Fibers Project last year to look at the intersection of food and fiber, and the challenges and similarities both industries face.
-Their first film, featuring Kathy Hattori of Botanical Colors, won a place in the National Geographic sponsored Mountainfilm Festival in Telluride, Colorado last year.
-The trio continue to engage through storytelling with the goal of getting people to consider where both their food and fibers come from.
+In addition to her writing, she has served as digital content director and consultant for natural dye guru Kathy Hattori of Botanical Colors for the past 6 years, and continues to work with brands looking to improve their ethical and sustainable benchmarks.
+Amy also co-organizes the Southeastern New England Fibershed whose mission is to create a regional fibershed that unites fiber to finished product.
+From farmer to processor, from financing to cut and sew, Amy and team are connecting the dots of the supply chain to bring production back to reinvigorate a once-thriving New England textile industry.

 Amy splits her time living on Cape Cod with her husband and two teenagers and in Brooklyn and loves the balance.

 Registration includes lodging in a room with one roommate, all meals, and all instruction for five days.
 We’ll be staying in Seafox!
 The rooms are rustic and spare, but modern and comfortable.
 Think slightly fancy dorm rooms.
 The bathrooms are shared.
-There is a very limited number of private rooms available for an extra $200.
-Let me know quickly if this is your preference.
+All the Private rooms are now spoken for.
 If you are coming with a friend, just let me know when you register and I'll put you in the same room.